-At Mount Hawke Academy, the understanding that children learn best within positive, trusting relationships informs our approach to managing and changing behaviour and we expect staff to work to identify the need and provide developmentally appropriate support to remove these barriers to successful engagement in school life.
+At Mount Hawke Academy, behaviour is understood neuro-scientifically as a communication of unmet need or as an adapted, defensive stress response.
+The understanding that children learn best within positive, trusting relationships informs our approach to managing and changing behaviour and we expect staff to work to identify the need and provide developmentally appropriate support to remove these barriers to successful engagement in school life.